CAC- An Introduction

 In 1991, the Center was designated a Center of Excellence for Advanced Communications by the National Science Foundation (NSF).
 This placed the Center in the unique position of being the only NSF research center at what was then a non-PhD granting institution.

 In August 2002, Professor Moeness Amin, PhD, Department of Electrical and Computer Engineering, was named the CAC Director.
 He is credited with transforming the center into “an excellent and rare example of how to sustain and grow a research operation in a smaller university.”
 Read more about the CAC’s growth under Dr. Amin in “Villanova Engineering Research Center Identified as a Model for Small Universities,” an article based on a report commissioned by the National Science Foundation.

 The CAC draws, on average, $2 million in annual grant funding, and has on going collaborations with several universities, research institutes, government labs, and small, midsized, and large companies.

 Our sponsors benefit from a stable base of technology expertise, access to state-of-the-art labs, economic growth and job creation, cost-effective R & D, a pool of highly qualified students, and a strategic relationship with a leader in information and communication technologies.

 The Center's Functions

-The Center for Advanced Communications performs a number of functions, both within the industrial and scholastic community.
+The Center for Advanced Communications performs a number of functions, both within the industrial and academic community.
 These include:

-- Providing education and training based on the intersection between the R & D application area and the academic discipline involved.
+- Providing education and training based on the intersection between the R & D application area and the related academic discipline.

-- Pursuing knowledge transfer and transitioning into systems and the factors that may enable or inhibit the pertinent technologies.
-Thus, the Center has and will continue to support single- and multi-disciplinary projects.
+- Supporting single- and multi-disciplinary projects to encourage knowledge transfer and transitioning into systems, and determining factors that may enable or inhibit the pertinent technologies.

-- Convening conferences and workshops to strengthen the information and communication infrastructure in the Delaware Valley.
-The purpose of these activities is to accelerate the realization of the Center/Corporation vision in the form of knowledge and products.
+- Convening conferences and workshops to strengthen the information and communication infrastructure in the Delaware Valley and to accelerate the realization of the Center/Corporation vision in the form of knowledge and products.